A list of Frequently Asked Questions (FAQs) about applications for our teacher training programmes.

 What happens at the end of the year when my training is finished?
 We are committed to supporting our trainees beyond their first year.
 We encourage our students to apply for positions within the federation.
 They will then become part of our external recruitment process.
 We train all our candidates to be outstanding classroom teachers for all settings and prepare teachers for a career in education, wherever they chose to work.

 If I am eligible what happens next, how do I apply?
 All applications for Teacher Training places must be made through: https://www.gov.uk/apply-for-teacher-training.
 To view all our courses in detail please search for Primary Advantage on the DFE ‘Find a Postgraduate Teacher Training‘ website where you will find further information and application links to apply.
 We will be reviewing applications on a rolling basis.
 We have extremely high expectations and will only appoint candidates who fully meet our criteria.
 We will continue to interview until we have found the right candidates!

-All our routes will be open on the DFE pages from October 2021 for the 2022/23 academic year
+All our routes will be open on the DFE pages from October for the following academic year